Dixie State vs. Tarleton State Prediction, Game Preview: FCS Spring Football

 Why Tartleton will win state

-There is no explanation that the 43-17 win over New Mexico State other than that Taralton State was spectacular.
+There is no explanation that the 43–17 win over New Mexico State was fantastic other than Tartan State.

-After lbw to the opener against McNeese in the double over, the team did wonders by opening the first half against the FBS level Aggies.
+After dodging the opener against McNeese in double overtime, the team did wonders by opening the first half against the FBS-level Aggies.
 Most shockingly, Texas won over the lines.

-The defensive front was dominated by the NMSU running game, with the O line gaining 249 yards on the ground – due to a very long run from QB Cameron Burton – and the team totaled more than 500 yards, with three takeaways.
-Run saw, and a stormy victory.
+The defensive front was dominated by the NMSU running game, with the O line gaining 249 yards on the ground – due to a big long run by QB Cameron Burton – and the team clocked the run with a total of over 500 yards, three takeaways. , And a stormy victory.

 The Texans have two games under their belt, while Dixie State is just going.